tjingsheng/swe-take-home-assignment/README.md

    cd swe-take-home-assignment
    ```

-2. # Copy .env.example to .env and edit it
+2. Copy .env.example to .env and edit it

    ```sh
    cp .env.example .env
    vim .env # or use any text editor to fill in the required values
    ```

-   > Note: There are no require values for local development, but you should still have the .env file
+   > Note: There are no required values for local development, but you should still have the .env file

 3. Install dependencies using `pnpm`: